 Early-Stage Startups: 10-20 Hours

 Companies under $2M in revenue typically use 10-20 hours per month of fractional CFO support.
 At this stage, the focus centers on establishing basic financial hygiene—clean bookkeeping, simple cash flow forecasts, and foundational KPI tracking.
+Early intervention by a CFO helps prevent cash flow mismanagement, which is a leading cause of startup failure, by ensuring proper systems, forecasting, and visibility into liquidity.

 Engagements often include monthly financial close reviews, quarterly planning sessions, and ad-hoc advisory calls when major decisions arise.
 The CFO might spend time setting up your chart of accounts, implementing a basic forecasting model, and creating a dashboard that shows whether you’re on track or drifting off course.